How to Grow Hydrangeas

 Unrivaled in the shrub world for their beautiful flowers, these elegant perennial plants are easy to cultivate, tolerate almost any type of soil, and produce abundant blooms.
 Colors beguile with clear blue, vibrant pink, frosty white, lavender, and rose blossoms—sometimes all blooming on the same plant!

 Hydrangeas are excellent for various garden sites, from group plantings to shrub borders to containers.
 Varieties abound (it seems breeders present us with more options every year!), and gardeners’ expectations of bloom size and color are boundless.
-Pay attention to the species defined below to know how your hydrangea will grow, as some require different care.
+Pay attention to the species defined below to know how your hydrangea will grow, as each require different care.
 When you know what to expect, delights will be magnified.

 Enjoy this ode to the beauty of hydrangeas and learn how to grow hydrangeas in our guide below.